Missoula Measures - Bicycling

 Why this topic?

-Missoula is a bicycle town.
-We have a higher per capita rate of bicycling to work than other counties in the state, and other northern counties in the nation.
+Missoula has a higher per capita rate of bicycling to work than other counties in the state, and other northern counties in the nation.
 This may be due to our high University student population, or the overall progressive attitude of the community.
-Even on snowy, cold winter days, you will see people riding bicycles to work or school.

 Challenges to bicycling in Missoula: